-Hans Haacke preparing to lead a seminar at the ISP space at 384 Broadway, 1993, with (among others) Lyle Ashton Harris, Renee Cox, Michael Richards, Mariko Mori, Jutta Koether, and Tom McDonough.
+Hans Haacke preparing to lead a seminar at the Whitney Independent Study Program space at 384 Broadway, 1993, with Monica Chau, Yau Ching, Ron Clark, Lyle Ashton Harris, Renee Cox, Ken Landauer, Michael Richards, Mariko Mori, Jutta Koether, and Tom McDonough.

 Wednesday, June 16th